Nelson Avenue, 6695 (Horseshoe Bay Residences)

 The Design Review Committee will consider the application (3rd appearance) at its meeting on Thursday, March 17, 2016.
 The meeting is held in the Council Chamber at Municipal Hall, 750 - 17th Street and starts at 4:30 p.m.

 The development proposal has been revised based on the comments made by the Design Review Committee last September.
 It is scheduled for reconsideration by the Committee at its meeting on Thursday, February 18, 2016.
 The meeting starts at 4:30 p.m. in Council Chamber.

 September 2015 update and documents:

-The District of West Vancouver is hosting a series of consultation meetings to familiarize the community with the proposal and to obtain public input.
-Three events are scheduled and provide opportunities to learn more about the proposed development, to have your questions answered in person, and to provide your feedback.
+The District of West Vancouver hosted a series of consultation meetings to familiarize the community with the proposal and to obtain public input.

 July 2015 update and documents:

 Introduced the proposal to Council and advised that information on a community programme would be forthcoming.

 - 159 residential units in six buildings, with four levels of underground parking;

 - preliminary building heights between two and nine storeys, with taller buildings nestled toward the adjacent hill;